-STROBE Statement-checklist of items that should be included in reports of observational studies
+STROBE Statement-Checklist of items that should be included in reports of cohort studies

-Section/item Item No Recommendation Reported on Page Number/Line Number Reported on Section/Paragraph Title and abstract 1 (a) Indicate the study's design with a commonly used term in the title or the abstract (b) Provide in the abstract an informative and balanced summary of what was done and what was found Introduction Background/ rationale 2 Explain the scientific background and rationale for the investigation being reported Objectives 3 State specific objectives, including any prespecified hypotheses Methods Study design 4 Present key elements of study design early in the paper Setting 5 Describe the setting, locations, and relevant dates, including periods of recruitment, exposure, follow-up, and data collection Participants 6 (a) Cohort study -Give the eligibility criteria, and the sources and methods of selection of participants.
-Describe methods of follow-up Case-control study -Give the eligibility criteria, and the sources and methods of case ascertainment and control selection.
-Give the rationale for the choice of cases and controls Cross-sectional study -Give the eligibility criteria, and the sources and methods of selection of participants (b) Cohort study -For matched studies, give matching criteria and number of exposed and unexposed Case-control study -For matched studies, give matching criteria and the number of controls per case Variables 7 Clearly define all outcomes, exposures, predictors, potential confounders, and effect modifiers.
-Give diagnostic criteria, if applicable Data sources/ measurement 8 For each variable of interest, give sources of data and details of methods of assessment (measurement).
-Describe comparability of assessment methods if there is more than one group Bias 9 Describe any efforts to address potential sources of bias Study size 10 Explain how the study size was arrived at Quantitative variables 11 Explain how quantitative variables were handled in the analyses.
-If applicable, describe which groupings were chosen and why

-Statistical methods 12 (a) Describe all statistical methods, including those used to control for confounding (b) Describe any methods used to examine subgroups and interactions (c) Explain how missing data were addressed (d) Cohort study -If applicable, explain how loss to follow-up was addressed Case-control study -If applicable, explain how matching of cases and controls was addressed Cross-sectional study -If applicable, describe analytical methods taking account of sampling strategy (e) Describe any sensitivity analyses Results Participants 13 (a) Report numbers of individuals at each stage of study-eg numbers potentially eligible, examined for eligibility, confirmed eligible, included in the study, completing follow-up, and analysed (b) Give reasons for non-participation at each stage (c) Consider use of a flow diagram Descriptive data 14 (a) Give characteristics of study participants (eg demographic, clinical, social) and information on exposures and potential confounders 1 NΑ (b) Indicate number of participants with missing data for each variable of interest (c) Cohort study -Summarise follow-up time (eg, average and total amount) Outcome data 15 Cohort study - Report numbers of outcome events or summary measures over time Case-control study - Report numbers in each exposure category, or summary measures of exposure Cross-sectional study-Report numbers of outcome events or summary measures Main results 16 (a) Give unadjusted estimates and, if applicable, confounder-adjusted estimates and their precision (eg, 95% confidence interval).
-Make clear which confounders were adjusted for and why they were included (b) Report category boundaries when continuous variables were categorized (c) If relevant, consider translating estimates of relative risk into absolute risk for a meaningful time period Other analyses 17 Report other analyses done - eg analyses of subgroups and interactions, and sensitivity analyses Discussion Key results 18 Summarise key results with reference to study objectives Limitations 19 Discuss limitations of the study, taking into account sources of potential bias or imprecision.
-Discuss both direction and magnitude of any potential bias
+Item No Recommendation Title and abstract 1 \checkmark (a) Indicate the study's design with a commonly used term in the title or the abstract (b) Provide in the abstract an informative and balanced summary of what was done and what was found Introduction Background/rationale 2 Explain the scientific background and rationale for the investigation being reported Objectives 3 State specific objectives, including any prespecified hypotheses Methods Study design 4 Present key elements of study design early in the paper Setting 5 Describe the setting, locations, and relevant dates, including periods of recruitment exposure, follow-up, and data collection Participants 6 (a) Give the eligibility criteria, and the sources and methods of selection of participants.
+Describe methods of follow-up (b) For matched studies, give matching criteria and number of exposed and unexposed Variables 7 .
+Elearly define all outcomes, exposures, predictors, potential confounders, and effect modifiers.
+Give diagnostic criteria, if applicable Data sources/ 8 For each variable of interest, give sources of data and details of methods of measurement ✓ assessment (measurement).
+Describe comparability of assessment methods if there more than one group Bias 9 V Describe any efforts to address potential sources of bias Study size 10 ✓ Explain how the study size was arrived at Quantitative variables Explain how quantitative variables were handled in the analyses.
+If applicable, describe which groupings were chosen and why Statistical methods 12 \sqrt{a} Describe all statistical methods, including those used to control for confounding \checkmark (b) Describe any methods used to examine subgroups and interactions $\checkmark(c)$ Explain how missing data were addressed $\sqrt{(d)}$ If applicable, explain how loss to follow-up was addressed (e) Describe any sensitivity analyses Results Participants 13 (a) Report numbers of individuals at each stage of study-eg numbers potentially eligible, examined for eligibility, confirmed eligible, included in the study, completing follow-up, and analysed √ (b) Give reasons for non-participation at each stage (c) Consider use of a flow diagram Descriptive data 14 (a) Give characteristics of study participants (eg demographic, clinical, social) and information on exposures and potential confounders (b) Indicate number of participants with missing data for each variable of interest (c) Summarise follow-up time (eg, average and total amount) Outcome data 15 ✓Report numbers of outcome events or summary measures over time Main results 16 \(\sqrt{a} \) Give unadjusted estimates and, if applicable, confounder-adjusted estimates an Iviam results their precision (eg, 95% confidence interval).
+Make clear which confounders were adjusted for and why they were included $\sqrt{(b)}$ Report category boundaries when continuous variables were categorized $\sqrt{(c)}$ If relevant, consider translating estimates of relative risk into absolute risk for a meaningful time period

-Interpretation 20 Give a cautious overall interpretation of results considering objectives, limitations, multiplicity of analyses, results from similar studies, and other relevant evidence Generalisability 21 Discuss the generalisability (external validity) of the study results Other information Funding 22 Give the source of funding and the role of the funders for the present study and, if applicable, for the original study on which the present article is based
+Other analyses 17 Report other analyses done-eg analyses of subgroups and interactions, and sensitivity analyses Discussion Key results 18 ✓ Summarise key results with reference to study objectives Limitations 19 Discuss limitations of the study, taking into account sources of potential bias or imprecision.
+Discuss both direction and magnitude of any potential bias Interpretation Give a cautious overall interpretation of results considering objectives, limitations, multiplicity of analyses, results from similar studies, and other relevant evidence Generalisability 21 ✓ Discuss the generalisability (external validity) of the study results Other information Funding Give the source of funding and the role of the funders for the present study and, if applicable, for the original study on which the present article is based

-^{}Give information separately for cases and controls in case-control studies and, if applicable, for exposed and unexposed groups in cohort and cross-sectional studies.
+^{}Give information separately for exposed and unexposed groups.